OPERATING AGREEMENT

 100% Membership Interest · Disregarded Entity (Schedule C)

-The Company was formed as a limited liability company under the laws of the State of Delaware by filing Articles of Organization (or Certificate of Formation, as applicable) with the appropriate state authority (e.g., in Delaware, pursuant to the Delaware Limited Liability Company Act, 6 Del.
-C. §§18-101 et seq.; in states that have adopted a version of the Revised Uniform Limited Liability Company Act (RULLCA), pursuant to that act).
-The Company shall be known as Brightpath Ventures LLC and may conduct business under that name or any trade name or assumed name that the Member may select from time to time in compliance with applicable law.
-The Company shall have perpetual existence unless dissolved in accordance with this Agreement or applicable law.
-The Company is organized for the purpose of engaging in any lawful business activity permitted under the laws of the State of Delaware.
-The rights and obligations of the Member and the administration of the Company shall be governed by this Agreement and, to the extent not inconsistent with this Agreement, by the applicable limited liability company act of the State of Delaware.
-To the extent permitted by 6 Del.
-C. §18-1101(c) or analogous state law, the Member's fiduciary duties (other than the implied contractual covenant of good faith and fair dealing) may be modified as expressly set forth in this Agreement.
+The Company was formed as a limited liability company under Delaware Limited Liability Company Act, 6 Del.
+C. §§18-101 et seq. by filing the Articles of Organization (or Certificate of Formation, as the formation state designates) with the Secretary of State of Delaware.
+The Company shall be known as Brightpath Ventures LLC and may conduct business under that name or any assumed name that the Member may select from time to time in compliance with applicable law.
+The Company shall have perpetual existence unless dissolved in accordance with this Agreement or the Delaware LLC Act.
+The Company is organized for any lawful business activity permitted under the Delaware LLC Act.
+The rights and obligations of the Member and the administration of the Company shall be governed by this Agreement and, to the extent not inconsistent with this Agreement, by the Delaware LLC Act.
+To the fullest extent permitted by the Delaware LLC Act (and, where applicable, 6 Del.
+C. §18-1101(c) for Delaware LLCs), this Agreement is intended to give maximum effect to the principle of freedom of contract and the enforceability of this Agreement.

 2.